alexanderchuranov/Metaresc/README.md

 		BITFIELD (bool, used, : 1));
 ```

-##### Union declaration
+#### Union declaration
 Union field declaration works as declaration of any other type.
 The
 tricky part is how to differentiate which field of the union to
 serialize at run-time. **_text\_metadata_** of the union field works
-for identification of discriminators.
-Discriminator is some field in
+for identification of discriminator.
+Discriminator is a field in
 serialization hierarchy that in run-time identifies active branch of
 the union.
 The reason why this field might not be in parent structure
 is because for structures like linked lists or trees it make sense to